 For each Settlement Period and resource, Scheduling Coordinators shall receive RUC Compensation, which is the sum of the RUC Availability Payment as determined pursuant to Section 11.2.2.1 and the RUC Bid Cost Recovery amount as determined in Section 11.8.3.

-11.2.2.1 Settlement of RUC Available Payment
+11.2.2.1 Settlement of RUC Availability Payment

 Scheduling Coordinators shall receive RUC Availability Payments for all eligible capacity awarded in the RUC process.
-Resource Adequacy Capacity and RMR Capacity are not eligible for RUC Availability Payments in the DAM.
-The RUC Availability Payment shall be calculated for each resource based on the product of the RUC Price and the RUC Availability Quantity for the relevant Settlement Period.
+RMR Capacity is not eligible for RUC Availability Payments in the DAM.
+The RUC Availability Payment shall be calculated for each resource based on the product of the RCU Availability Quantity and the RUC Price for RCU or the product of the RCD Availability Quantity and the RUC Price for RCD.
 The RUC Availability Payment amounts are allocated through the RUC Compensation Costs allocation in Section 11.8.6.5.

+The CAISO provides a RUC Availability Payment to a Scheduling Coordinator for a MSS the same as any other Scheduling Coordinator irrespective of the MSS’s election, per Section 4.9.13, of net Settlements or gross Settlements.

 11.2.2.2 Rescission of RUC Availability Payment

 Rescission of all or a portion of the RUC Availability Payment for a resource as defined in Section 31.5.7 shall be settled in accordance with this Section 11.2.2.2.

 11.2.2.2.1 Undispatchable RUC Capacity

-If a Scheduling Coordinator has Undispatchable Capacity that it is obligated to supply to the CAISO during a Settlement Interval, the RUC Availability Payment, if applicable for any non-Resource Adequacy Capacity, for the amount of Energy that cannot be delivered from the Generating Unit, Participating Load, Proxy Demand Resource, System Unit or System Resource for the Settlement Interval shall be rescinded.

-If a Partial Resource Adequacy Resource is providing RUC Capacity from both the non-Resource Adequacy Capacity and the Resource Adequacy Capacity the payment rescission will occur for the non-Resource Adequacy Capacity prior to eliminating any capacity for the Resource Adequacy Capacity of the Partial Resource Adequacy Resource.

-11.2.2.2.2 Undeliverable RUC Capacity
+The CAISO rescinds the RUC Availability Payment in a Settlement Interval for Undispatchable Capacity related to Reliability Capacity.

-For each Settlement Interval in which the total metered output for a Generating Unit, Participating Load, Proxy Demand Resource, System Unit or System Resource is less than Real-Time Expected Energy by more than the Tolerance Band and less than the RUC Schedule, the RUC Award for that Settlement Interval will be rescinded.
+In a settlement interval, a Generating Unit, Participating Load, Proxy Demand Resource, System Unit or System Resource has undispatchable RCU to the extent the Energy portion of the Day-Ahead Schedule plus Ancillary Services Awards other than for Regulation Down plus the IRU award plus the RCU award exceeds the lower of the resource’s Upper Economic Limit or upper operating limit.

+In a settlement interval, a Generating Unit, Participating Load, Proxy Demand Resource, System Unit or System Resource has undispatchable RCD to the extent the resource’s Lower Economic Limit exceeds the Energy portion of the Day-Ahead Schedule minus the Ancillary Services Awards for Regulation Down minus the IRD award minus the RCD award.

+The CAISO evaluates a Multi-Stage Generating Resource for Undispatchable Capacity related to Reliability Capacity for the entire Generating Unit and not by the MSG Configuration.

+11.2.2.2.2 [Not Used]

 11.2.2.2.3 Allocation of Rescinded RUC Availability Payments Due to Non-Performance

-RUC Availability Payments rescinded due to non-performance shall be allocated to Scheduling Coordinators in the proportion of their Net Negative Uninstructed Deviations to the total Net Negative CAISO Demand Deviation.
+RUC Availability Payments rescinded due to non-performance are subtracted from the RUC Compensation Costs allocated per Section 11.8.6.5.3.

 11.2.3 IFM Energy Charges and Payments for Metered Subsystems

 11.2.3.1 Gross Energy Settlement for Metered Subsystems